BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

 where the IMU normally helps.
 For a bounded interior with plenty of geometry, likely fine.
 CHEAP to test and could make captures reliable WITHOUT solving the sync bug.
 Worth trying first.

 ═══════════════════════════════════════════════════════════════════════════
+## 7S.
+RESEARCH — SOLVING THE HOLEY-MESH / DELIVERABLE PROBLEM (web search 2026-08-23)
+═══════════════════════════════════════════════════════════════════════════
+COLD READER: real sources READ (not recalled) on 2026-08-23, tied to our actual blockers.
+THE THROUGH-LINE across every serious lab: they use the CAMERA to DENSIFY THE GEOMETRY, not just to colour it.
+Our current pipeline uses camera for TEXTURE only (place) + LiDAR for geometry only (measurement).
+The research consensus for a SOLID mesh from SPARSE LiDAR is to fuse the camera into the GEOMETRY step (depth-completion or multi-view-stereo densification), THEN texture.
+This is the most promising direction to move OFF holey meshes.
+Sources:

+- **CMU Robotics Institute — Li et al., ICRA 2019, "Dense Surface Reconstruction from Monocular Vision and LiDAR"** (https://www.ri.cmu.edu/app/uploads/2019/07/Li19icra.pdf).
+  NEARLY OUR RIG + OUR FAILURE.
+States LiDAR-only can't reconstruct indoors well because LiDAR is sparse vs camera pixels (= our holey mesh).
+FIX: integrate LiDAR into a multi-view-stereo pipeline for point-cloud DENSIFICATION + tetrahedralization, then graph-cut a WATERTIGHT mesh.
+  Reports it significantly beats both camera-only and LiDAR-only.
+THE most directly on-point source.

+- **Sparse-LiDAR holes are a KNOWN FRONTIER PROBLEM (nobody fully solves it)** — LGFaware-meshing, 2025 (tandfonline 10.1080/10095020.2025.2502481): admits ALL methods incl. theirs "fail to completely reconstruct edge regions" in sparse areas.
+Two escape routes named: (1) deep-learning DEPTH COMPLETION, (2) MULTI-VIEW-STEREO densification from images.
+So our holey mesh isn't incompetence - it's the frontier; the exits are camera-driven densification.

+- **HKU-MARS Point-LIO README** (https://github.com/hku-mars/Point-LIO) — CONFIRMS our 7P sync
+  dossier verbatim: IMU-LiDAR sync critical; "Failed to find match for field 'time'" = missing per-point stamps; LiDAR-only sidestep = imu_en:false + gravity_init + use_imu_as_input:0.
+- **HKU-MARS LiDAR_IMU_Init** (https://github.com/hku-mars/LiDAR_IMU_Init) — NEW LEAD for our
+  odom-cutoff / frozen-timestamp bug: notes some LiDARs' timestamp origin = power-on, so power- cycling restarts stamps at 0 and temporal init is needed each power-up.
+Directly relevant to the 7P "frozen Feb-2026 sensor stamp" finding.
+Worth trying as the temporal-init fix.

+- **Oxford Dynamic Robot Systems — SiLVR** (https://arxiv.org/html/2403.06877.pdf, updated Jan 2026) — CLOSEST TO OUR WHOLE DELIVERABLE: handheld LiDAR+camera -> dense textured photoreal
+  reconstruction with geometry on-par with LiDAR + photorealistic novel-view synthesis.
+Uses a LiDAR-inertial-odometry+SLAM front end (like ours).
+Read how they fuse for the back half.

+- **Univ. of Michigan PeRL (Perceptual Robotics Lab)** (https://robots.engin.umich.edu/) — our exact sensor triple (3D LiDAR + camera + IMU), co-registered LiDAR+camera for HD mapping; NCLT dataset.
+Reference lab for the fusion; browse for methods.

+- **Zhen/Hu/Scherer — Joint-Optimization LiDAR-Camera Fusion** (https://arxiv.org/pdf/1907.00930)
+  — hit 2.7mm accuracy by JOINTLY solving bundle-adjustment + cloud-registration to compute camera poses AND refine the extrinsic per-capture, beating fixed target-based extrinsic.
+We currently use a FIXED vetted extrinsic; per-capture joint refinement could tighten registration.

+NOT YET EXPLORED (next research pass): DARPA SubT program reconstruction stacks (surfaced via CMU/Michigan lineage but no direct program page read yet); deep depth-completion tooling specifics.
+IMPLICATION FOR THE PLAN: the "camera = place only" split in the mission is right for TEXTURE, but the research says for a SOLID MESH we may also need the camera to help DENSIFY geometry in sparse regions.
+This does NOT contradict the accuracy mission (densification guided by measured LiDAR is not photogrammetry-guessing) - it's the documented pro path off holey meshes.
+FLAG for operator decision, not yet adopted.

+═══════════════════════════════════════════════════════════════════════════
 ## 8. SESSION UPDATE LOG (append one line per session; values above stay current)
 ═══════════════════════════════════════════════════════════════════════════